RagnarDanneskjold/coin-package-manager/README.md

 - exchange
 - strategy

+For a more detailed description of each of these packages, please take a look at doco/packages/README.md

 ## What's in it for me

 What would contributors to the project get out of doing so?